Second World War - Lynsted Memorial Project

 Peter George Hills' body was recovered and he and Harold are buried next to each other at Oaklawn Cemetery, Jacksonville, Plot Sec.
 D. R. L294.
 Grave 5 and 6.

-A commemorative stone in honour of Peter is to be found on the grave of Ernest and Annie Josephine Hills (his grandparents) in the extension churchyard of St. Peter & St. Paul at Newnham in Kent, England.
+A commemorative stone in honour of Peter is to be found on the grave of Ernest and Annie Josephine Hills (presumably his grandparents) in the extension churchyard of St. Peter & St. Paul at Newnham in Kent, England.